GideonBrimleaf/GideonBrimleaf.github.io/_posts/2020-10-09-mysql-set-default-date.md

 ---
 layout: post
-title: Setting a default date value in MySQL
+title: Setting a Default Date Value in MySQL
 author: Gideon Brimleaf
 postHero: /assets/images/MySQL-Logo.jpg
 description: Defaulting the date value for a column to the current timestamp in MySQL